@safe (IR Borrow Checker)

 end

-On failure, @auto throws BorrowChecker.Auto.BorrowCheckError with best-effort source context.
+On failure, @safe throws BorrowChecker.Auto.BorrowCheckError with best-effort source context.

 Options